brunocodutra/metal/doc/manual.md

 Documentation {#documentation}
 --------------------------------------------------------------------------------

-An offline copy of this documentation website may be obtained by cloning branch `gh-pages`.
+An offline copy of this documentation may be obtained by cloning branch `gh-pages`.

     git clone https://github.com/brunocodutra/metal --branch=gh-pages